we-are-va/we-are-va.github.io/_work/argon-law.md

 related_landing_page: ''

 ---
 ## Argon Law is a commercial law firm based in Maroochydore on the Sunshine Coast.
 Their experienced lawyers add value as both trusted commercial advisers and accomplished legal advisers on a broad range of business, property, employment and estate matters.

-VA was tasked to complete a brand evolution, modernising the company's identity without loosing equity.